curvednebula/go-rust-perf-tests/README.md

 Rust was 30% slower with the default malloc, but almost identical to Go with mimalloc.
 While the biggest difference was massive RAM usage by Go: 2-4Gb vs Rust only 30-60Mb.
 But why?
 Is that simply because GC can't keep up with so many goroutines allocating structs?

-Notice that on average Rust finishes a task in 0.006s (max in 0.053s), while Go's average task duration is 16s!
-Massive differrence!
-If both finished all tasks at roughtly the same time that means that Go is trying to execute thousands of them in parallel (sharing the same 12 CPU threads), while Rust is most likely running only 12 tasks at once.
+Notice that on average Rust finished a task in 0.006s (max in 0.053s), while Go's average task duration was 16s!
+A massive differrence!
+If both finished all tasks at roughtly the same time that could only mean that Go is trying to execute thousands of tasks in parallel sharing limited number of CPU threads available, but Rust is running only couple of them at once.
 This explains why Rust's average task duration is so short.

+But since Go runs thousand of tasks in paralell it keep thousands of hash maps filled with thousands of structs in the RAM.
+Remember Go's average task duration was 16 seconds.
+GC can't even free this memory because application is still using it.
+Rust on the other hand only creates couple of hash maps at once.

 **Go:**